LeonGuertler/Atari-10K/README.md

 - In the text version of each manual, reference the figure number (corresponding to the externally labeled image and json caption)
 - double check that all game versions match those in the gymnasium environments
 - for each game, create a small document pointing out which game-mode is used (the manual usually explains a number of different ones) and how the described controls translate to the one the AI is able to use.

+For ease of use we provide both the pdf version of the manuals, as well as the text version.
+Where relevant, we have used GPT-4-Vision to caption the various Figures in the manuals for the text version (See Section X for the specific prompt used).
+The figures and generated captions can be found in the environment folders under "Figures" and "figure_captions.json" respectively (where the png name corresponds to the Json keys as well as the references to the figures in the .txt file).

+GPT-4-Vision prompt:
+The following captioning strategy was used for all relevant figures in the game manuals:
+ - provide a screenshot of the specific figure to GPT-4-Vision
+ - propmt: "The above is a screenshot of a figure in the atari 2600 {GAME-NAME} manual.
+I want to use the text transcription of the manual to better train AI agents, and to that end, need an as specific as possible caption of the image.
+Please consider be as specific in terms of location, description, and usefulness for actually playing the game as possible."